-Told from a soldier’s point-of-view, BLOOD AND FURY: AMERICA’S CIVIL WAR features individual episodic looks the war’s most significant battles: Bull Run, Antietam, Fredericksburg, Gettsyburg, Nashville, and Petersburg.
+Told from a soldier’s point-of-view, BLOOD AND FURY: AMERICA’S CIVIL WAR featured individual episodic looks the war’s most significant battles: Bull Run, Antietam, Fredericksburg, Gettsyburg, Nashville, and Petersburg.

-The six-part series stars Brian Scott Carleton, Drew Moss and Brian MacDougall.
+The six-part series starred Brian Scott Carleton, Drew Moss and Brian MacDougall.

-Produced by Blue Grey Productions and Creams Productions for AHC America Hero Channel, the beautifully shot action and gripping drama of battle the music is scored by co-composers Amin Bhatia and Ari Posner.
+Produced by Blue Grey Productions and Creams Productions for AHC America Hero Channel, the beautifully shot action and gripping drama of battle the music was scored by co-composers Amin Bhatia and Ari Posner.